ActiveNick/Unity-MS-SpeechSDK/README.md

 # Unity-MS-SpeechSDK
-Sample Unity project used to demonstrate Speech Recognition using the new [Microsoft Speech Service](https://docs.microsoft.com/en-us/azure/cognitive-services/Speech-Service/) (currently in Preview) via WebSockets.
+Sample Unity project used to demonstrate Speech Recognition (aka Speech-to-Text) using the new [Microsoft Speech Service](https://docs.microsoft.com/en-us/azure/cognitive-services/Speech-Service/) (currently in Preview) via WebSockets.
 This is a work in progress.
 The Microsoft Speech Service is part of [Microsoft Azure Cognitive Services](https://www.microsoft.com/cognitive-services).

-**Unity version: 2018.2.1f1**
+* **Unity version:** 2018.2.1f1
-**Speech Service version: 0.5.0** (Preview)
+* **Speech Service version:** 0.5.0 (Preview)
+* **Target platforms tested:** Unity Editor/Mono (*to be tested*: Windows Desktop, UWP/WMR, Android, iOS)

 ## Implementation Notes
 * This sample uses the WebSockets API to interact with the Speech Service and generate speech recognition hypotheses in real-time.